symbol/symbol-docs/source/getting-started/first-application.rst

 * The ticket vendor.
 * The customer.

 We have decided to represent the ticket vendor and customer as separate :doc:`accounts <../concepts/account>`.
 Each account is unique and identified by an address.
 An account has access to a deposit box on the blockchain, which can be modified with an appropriate private key.

-1. Have you :ref:`loaded an account with test nem.xem <setup-creating-a-test-account>`?
+1. Have you :ref:`loaded an account with test <setup-creating-a-test-account>` |networkcurrency|?
 The account you have loaded in NEM2-CLI represents the **ticket vendor**.
 After running the following command, you should see on your screen a line similar to:

 .. code-block:: bash